 For instance, Tenable offers IT/OT/ICS vulnerability management solutions and they also offer industry-leading vulnerability management solutions for on-premise and cloud network infrastructure, so they stand to provide a more tightly-integrated vulnerability management solution vs competitors.

-Nozomi Networks offers SaaS threat detection and response and threat intelligence which are specific to a growing list of ICS devices, and a centralized command center application that can be deployed in-cloud or on-premise.
+Nozomi Networks offers SaaS threat detection and response and threat intelligence which are specific to a growing list of ICS devices, and a centralised command centre application that can be deployed in-cloud or on-premise.
 Neither of these two vendors offer XDR solutions, though – but they both offer extensive integration capabilities.

-As with all organizations in any industry operating in today’s digital landscape, the threat of data breaches and cyber attacks is increasing every year.
-More and more organizations are having to enhance and upgrade their security solutions, both physical and digital, as they continue to converge as technology evolves.
+As with all organisations in any industry operating in today’s digital landscape, the threat of data breaches and cyber attacks is increasing every year.
+More and more organisations are having to enhance and upgrade their security solutions, both physical and digital, as they continue to converge as technology evolves.

 Some legacy technologies, like VoIP for example, can be relatively easily adapted to modern networking technologies and modern security solutions.
 Other technologies, like Operational Technology (OT) and Industrial Control Systems (ICS) used in critical infrastructure, energy and manufacturing, are not evolving as quickly or adapting as easily, making them difficult to protect with the same security technologies that protect most other networked systems.